WHO WE ARE

 Heartfelt Appreciation to Our Partners

-Dr. Gordon Mendenhall and family, Betsy Wiersma and the Camp Sisters Network in Colorado, Paul Romig-Leavitt, the Global Women of the Church of the Brethren, South Side Christian Church in South Bend, Indiana, Jacquee Deakey of South Bend, Indiana, Paul and Laura Birkle, Mary Church, Claire Soltys, Julia and Joseph Lee of Chicago, Jim and Pam lemons, our anonymous individual donors and girls’ sponsors: Andy and Karen Biddle, Maria Shlafer and Edeltraude Fraczek of Austria, Sabrina Bone of Crawfordsville, Indiana.
-The Tharp Perrin Gindhart Artists led by Carol and Larry, The Song Squad of Indianapolis, Butler University Center for Citizen and Community, Hanako Gavia and all our volunteers who help to keep our work going.
+Dr. Gordon Mendenhall and family, Betsy Wiersma and the Camp Sisters Network in Colorado, Paul Romig-Leavitt, the Global Women of the Church of the Brethren, South Side Christian Church in South Bend, Indiana, Jacquee Deakey of South Bend, Indiana, Paul and Laura Birkle, Mary Church, Claire Soltys, Julia and Joseph Lee of Chicago, Jim and Pam Lemons, Congo Helping hands, our anonymous individual donors and girls’ sponsors: Andy and Karen Biddle, Maria Shlafer and Edeltraude Fraczek of Austria, Sabrina Bone of Crawfordsville, Indiana.
+The Tharp Perrin Gindhart Artists led by Carol and Larry, The Song Squad of Indianapolis, Butler University Center for Citizen and Community, Hanako Gavia, Ken and Loree of the Bahai Commubity and all our volunteers who help to keep our work going.

 of diginity and safety while in school.

 Sr. Stella Sabina: Director (U.S.A)